njrizk/njrizk-academic/content/courses/cosc3337summer/_index.md

 ---
 # Course title, summary, and position.
-linktitle: COSC 3337- Summer2020 - Introduction to Data Science I
+linktitle: Summer2020 -COSC 3337- Introduction to Data Science I
 summary: Learn how to Program in Python
 weight: 1